AI Expert Newsletter

 S: What is the version of SpamKiller that is installed on the system?

-D: I just installed it from your Web site yesterday, so its the
+D: I just installed it from your Web site yesterday, so its the latest

 version.